VerbenaB/shares_portfolio/README.md

 npm start

-N.B. : server and client need to run at the same time, so open two tabs in your terminal.
+N.B. : open two tabs in your terminal, one for server and one for client, as the two need to run at the same time.